lana-20/qa-hr-interview-questions/README.md

 As for the salary, I am expecting a fair increase over my current package considering the industry standards and the responsibilities of this role.
 In addition to the base salary, I would also value benefits such as health insurance, education allowances, and travel reimbursements."

-This response shows that you're looking for a well-rounded compensation package that aligns with your career goals, while also emphasizing your interest in the role and the company hbr.org, forbes.com.
+This response shows that you're looking for a well-rounded compensation package that aligns with your career goals, while also emphasizing your interest in the role and the company.

 Remember, it's important to avoid negotiating based on the number of offers you have.
 Focus on what you're looking for in a role and a company, and how the company can meet those expectations.
 This demonstrates your interest in the role and your professionalism